Finding Joy on Holy Ground

 Outside St. Sergius Monastery

 In preparation for our trip, I dabbled with the Russian language using a primitive program on my computer.
-In the end, although I never actually learned the language, I learned how to say five simples phrases…good morning, good evening, please, thank you, and I’m sorry.
-All of these phrases came in handy, but I could recognize other random nouns, even though I couldn’t really employ them, which turned out to be very serendipitous.
+In the end, although I never actually learned the language, I learned how to say five simple phrases: good morning, good evening, please, thank you, and I’m sorry.
+All of these phrases came in handy, but I could recognize other random nouns, even though I couldn’t really employ them, which was very serendipitous.

 The Doma and Kiosk in Goritsy

-Walking down the road into the village of Goritsy, we passed rustic kiosks set up in front of several houses.
+Walking down the road into the village of Goritsy, we passed rustic kiosks in front of several houses.
 Most offered linen socks, dried fish, and flowers.
-As I lingered at a stand that also displayed small carvings and little wooden toys, the Russian owner began to speak to me…in Russian.
-As she spoke, gesturing toward her house and husband, I recognized one of the random words…doma…house.
+As I lingered at a stand that also displayed small carvings and wooden toys, the Russian owner began to speak to me—in Russian.
+As she spoke, gesturing toward her house and husband, I recognized one of the random words: doma…house.

 One of the reasons Dave and I were such good traveling companions was that while we were pretty timid individually, together, we were brave enough to take risks and even break the rules if necessary.
 So, when the woman’s husband beckoned me, I followed him into the house.
 Dave followed along as well, all the while muttering, “We shouldn’t be doing this.
 We shouldn’t be doing this.”